Timeline of United States inventions (before 1890): Gilded Age (1878–1899)

 An induction motor is an AC electric motor in which the electric current in the rotor needed to produce torque is induced by electromagnetic induction from the magnetic field of the stator winding instead of using mechanical commutation (brushes) that caused sparking in earlier electric motors.
 They are also self-starting.
 The Serbian-American inventor Nikola Tesla explored the idea of using a rotating magnetic induction field principle, using it in his invention of a poly-phase induction motor using alternating current which he received a patent for on May 1, 1888.
 The rights to Tesla's invention were licensed by George Westinghouse for the AC power system his company was developing.

 The induction motor Tesla patented in the U.S. is considered to have been an independent invention since the Europe Italian physicist Galileo Ferraris published a paper on a rotating magnetic field based induction motor on 11 March 1888, almost two months before Tesla was granted his patent.
-A working model of the Ferraris inductionmotor may have been demonstrated at the University of Turin as early as 1885.
+A working model of the Ferraris induction motor may have been demonstrated at the University of Turin as early as 1885.